gilzoide/ecsql/docs/01-ecs-databases-en.md

 ```

 We could also easily support systems that require some components, but only optionally requires others.
-This can be done by simply changing the `JOIN` by a `LEFT|RIGHT JOIN`, making SQLite return `NULL` for data from components that are not present in the entity.
+This can be done by simply changing the `JOIN` by a `LEFT JOIN` or `RIGHT JOIN`, making SQLite return `NULL` for data from components that are not present in the entity.

 ## Conclusion